corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/performance-testing/introduction.md

 A typical test architecture consists of the following components:

-* a Corda network to be tested.
-This should be a network of Corda nodes along with a notary that is self-contained (i.e. does not depend on any external services).
-See e.g. ../corda-test-networks for information on setting up a network.
+* A Corda network to be tested.
+This should be a network of Corda nodes along with a notary that is self-contained (in other words, does not depend on any external services).
+See the documentation on [Corda Networks](../network/corda-networks.md) for information on setting up a network.
-* a CorDapp that is to be tested and needs to be installed on the cluster
+* A CorDapp that is to be tested and needs to be installed on the cluster
-* an app to drive the test - Apache JMeter is used here
+* An app to drive the test - Apache JMeter is used here

 ### Apache JMeter